 In order to effectively implement measures to enhance payment and settlement systems and market infrastructures, the Bank conducts research and analysis on the safety and efficiency of payment and settlement systems as well as on the financial system and financial markets, in addition to fundamental research on related issues.
-Major findings are reflected in the Bank's releases including the Payment and Settlement Systems Report.
+With regard to central bank digital currencies (CBDCs)-a new form of digital central bank money that is different from the deposits in current accounts that financial institutions hold at the Bank-although the Bank currently has no plan to issue a CBDC, it has been conducting the explorations necessary to be able to respond appropriately to changes in circumstances, from the viewpoint of ensuring the stability and efficiency of the overall payment and settlement systems.

 IV.
-INTERNATIONAL OPERATIONS
+International Operations

 The Bank conducts operations in the field of international finance, such as foreign exchange transactions, including those executed as part of the Bank's management of its foreign currency assets, as well as business related to assisting other central banks and international organizations in their investment in yen.
-The Bank also handles government affairs that relate to international finance, such as the compilation and dissemination of Japan's balance of payments statistics and foreign exchange intervention.
+The Bank also handles government affairs that relate to international finance, such as the compilation and dissemination of Japan's balance of payments (BOP) statistics and foreign exchange intervention.